KacperObara/H3VR-GunGame/Assets/README.md

 - Counter above head with how many guns are left
 - You can pause the game now if You find the lever for it.
 - Mags weird rotation fix
-- Some spawn customization for map makers
+- Some improvements for map makers
 - If the game can't spawn a new gun, it will try to skip it by promoting player further and will log error
 - Misc stuff